 • Reporting of the fair market value of IRA investments

-• Determining the value and taxation for distributions, in-kind transfers, and conversions
+• Determining the total year-end account value for distributions, in-kind transfers, and conversions

 • Calculating and reporting amounts for RMDs and beneficiary distributions